nehaljwani/team.exiv2.org/book/IMaEA.md

 ### Intrusive and NonIntrusive Editing

 Exiv2 has a write method to determine how to rewrite TIFF.
-I will have to conduct more research concerning this matter.
+More research needed.

 [TOC](#TOC)
 <div id="JPEG"/>